 GSK paid US$3m to get rid of the allegations.

-A growing army of practitioners within the medical profession is starting to take notice.
+A growing army of practitioners within the medical profession are starting to take notice.
 More doctors are advising patients to use holistic healing therapies to supplement traditional medicines.

 It is widely acknowledged that energy flows through the body and does become trapped.
 In his talks, Foundation Theory in Service, Dr Paul Goodwin explains the reason for this is because negative emotions obstruct the flow of energy through the body’s network of meridians.

-Imbalances occur due to a number of reasons; emotional wounds, physical trauma, negative thinking, self-talk, bad experiences, nutritional depletion, toxic relationships and destructive lifestyles.
+Imbalances occur due to a number of reasons; emotional wounds, physical trauma, negative thinking, self-talk and experiences, nutritional depletion, toxic relationships and destructive lifestyles.